Inference for multiple treatment effects using confounder importance learning: Results

-A focus in this paper is to understand over-selection issues in multiple treatment inference.
-To this end, we added a multiple treatments design with an increasing number of treatments, with a maximum of $T=5$.
-There, every present treatment was active, setting $\alpha_t = 1$ on all treatments.
-For all levels of $T$, we set $\beta_j = 1$ for $j = 1, \dots, 20$, denoting the set of active controls by $\bx_{1:20}$, and $\beta_j = 0$ for the rest of controls $\bx_{21:J}$.
-Regarding the association between treatments and controls, $\bx_{1:20}$ were divided into five disjoint subsets with four variables each, and each of these subsets was associated to a different treatment.
-When existing, the treatments were linearly dependent on every control of its associated subset.
-Additionally, each treatment also depended on a further subset of controls in the set $\bx_{21:J}$.
-In this case, the size of such subset was increasing by four with each added treatment: treatment 1 was associated to $\bx_{21:24}$, treatment 2 was associated to $\bx_{21:28}$, etc., up to treatment 5, which correlated to $\bx_{21:40}$.
-All controls affecting a treatment had a unit linear coefficient.
-The rest of the design, including the DGP of the controls and the error variances, is akin to that in Figure \ref{fig:intro2}.
-We also replaced BAC with the ACPME method of \citep{Wilson18}, an extension of BAC for multiple treatments.
+To help understand under- and over-selection issues in multiple treatment inference, we consider an increasing number of treatments, with a maximum of $T=5$.
+There, every present treatment is active, setting $\alpha_t = 1$ on all treatments.
+For all levels of $T$, we set $\beta_j = 1$ for $j = 1, \dots, 20$, denoting the set of active covariates by $\bx_{1:20}$, and $\beta_j = 0$ for the rest of covariates $\bx_{21:J}$.
+Regarding the association between treatments and covariates, $\bx_{1:20}$ are divided into five disjoint subsets with four variables each, and each of these subsets is associated to a different treatment.
+The treatments depend linearly on the covariates of its associated subset.
+Additionally, each treatment also depends on a further subset of inactive covariates $\bx_{21:J}$, i.e. instruments.
+In this case, the size of such subset is increasing by four with each added treatment: treatment 1 is associated to $\bx_{21:24}$, treatment 2 is associated to $\bx_{21:28}$, etc., up to treatment 5, which is associated to $\bx_{21:40}$.
+All covariates that affect a treatment have a regression coefficient equal to 1.
+The idea is that, as one considers a larger number of treatments $T$, one expects that potential ill-effects of over-selecting instruments and under-selecting confounders may become more problematic.
+Accordingly, as described our simulation considers $4T$ confounders and a growing number of instruments (4, 8, 12, 16, 20) for $T=(1,2,3,4,5)$.
+The rest of the design is as in Figure \ref{fig:intro2}.